bcgsc/xmatchview/v0.3.3/README.md

 Usage: runSpruceView.sh <QUERY FASTA> <REFERENCE FASTA> <LABEL> <ALPHA TRANSPARENCY 0-255> <MISMATCH THRESHOLD> <QUERYfeatures.tsv> <REFERENCEfeatures.tsv> <PATH TO FONTS>
 </pre>

 ### TEST xmatchview.py / xmatchview-conifer.py
 -------------
+To test your xmatchview install on your system, we provide a test folder where you can run xmatchview and xmatchview-conifer, using the shell script commands below.
+If all goes well, and you used the arial fonts provided, the image you generate should be identical to: xmv-conifer_FTL1_ss.fa_vs_FTL1_pa.fa.rep_m10_b10_r1_c2_success.png and xmv_FTL1_ss.fa_vs_FTL1_pa.fa.rep_m10_r10_l1_c1_success.png

+Once you confirmed that it works as expected, you may explore the full range of parameters to test functionality (see USAGE above)

-At the unix prompt, once the package is installed, change directory to
+At the unix prompt, once the package is installed, change directory to:
 <pre>
 cd ./test
 </pre>